SudarsanamVN/Blockchian-learning/SimpleStorageFCC/ReadMe.md

 **Smart contracts have addresses just like our walled accounts do**

 **View, pure**
-	*View function - cannot update anything; does not modify the state of the blockchain; only read the state *Pure function - cannot update anything; does not allow to modify the state of the blockchain; cannot read the state as well
+	-View function - cannot update anything; does not modify the state of the blockchain; only read the state -Pure function - cannot update anything; does not allow to modify the state of the blockchain; cannot read the state as well

 **EVM overview**
 	EVM can access and store information in six places